bunda3d/abbr-gutenberg-wp/README.md

 # abbr-gutenberg-wp
-A simple Wordpress plugin that adds ability to add HTML abbr tags to any acronym, word, or group of words you highlight, with one click from the Gutenberg toolbar.
+A simple Wordpress plugin that adds HTML <abbr></abbr> tags to any highlighted acronym or text, with one click from the Gutenberg toolbar.